 - Frequent cleaning required

-This evaporative humidifier comes with UV technology and kills 99.9 % germs in the water.
+This Honeywell humidifier comes with UV technology and kills 99.9 % of germs in the water.
 The evaporative technology blows moisture off a wicking filter, helping it evaporate into the air quickly.
 The best thing about evaporative technology is that there are no issues of over-humidification as you cannot release more moisture into the air than it can hold.
 Its large recessed tank handle makes this humidifier easy to carry.